Dr. Paul Osterfield

 Professor, Music Composition & Theory

-Since then, Osterfield's compositions have continued to receive performances both internationally by the University of Nebraska Kearney Trio and throughout the United States by the Blakemore Trio, the Stones River Chamber Players, neoPhonia New Music Ensemble, and the wind ensembles at the University of Georgia, Arkansas State University, and Middle Tennessee State University.
-He has recently composed solo works for violinist Michael Jorgensen, bassoonist Maya Stone, saxophonists Jason Kush and Ed Orgill, flutists Lisa A. Jelle and Deanna R. Little, pianists Caleb Harris and Lynn Rice-See, tenor Stephen Smith, and percussionist Stuart Gerber.
+Since then Osterfield's compositions have continued to receive performances both internationally and throughout the United States.
+Recent European premieres are Peter Sheppard Skaerved's performance of Twenty-Four Caprices for Solo Violin at the Cambridge Summer Music Festival and the University of Nebraska Kearney Trio's performance of Beneath the Veiled Light at the World Saxophone Congress in Slovenia.
+Osterfield's music has been performed throughout the United States by ensembles including the Great Noise Ensemble, the Blakemore Trio, neoPhonia New Music Ensemble, wind ensembles at the College of Wooster, Capital University, Otterbein University, the University of Georgia, Arkansas State University, and Middle Tennessee State University, and four premieres by the Stones River Chamber Players.
 Osterfield has been a Fellow at the MacDowell Colony, and has won Middle Tennessee State University's Outstanding Creative Arts Faculty Award, an Individual Artist Grant from the Tennessee Arts Commission, and awards from BMI, ASCAP, and the National Federation of Music Clubs.
-Osterfield's works are available on Albany Records, Capstone Records and the Equilibrium label.
+Osterfield's works are available on the Albany, Equilibrium, Ravello, and Navona labels.

 Of Osterfield's orchestral work Monadnock, Audiophile Audition's critic Daniel Coombs writes: "Osterfield has a very colorful and sensual style of orchestrating that would remind some of that of his teachers....This is really a dramatic and impressive work."